-4 Credits Focused on the theme of environmental and societal collapse, this course explores through Science Fiction (novels and short stories) the different literary dystopias of possible futures.
+4 Credits Focused on the themes of women, gender, and environmental & societal collapse, this course explores through science fiction (novels and short stories) the different literary dystopias of possible futures.
 Selected movies are viewed in conjunction with the literature of the course.